artisan-roaster-scope/artisan/wiki/Installation.md

 1. Install USB/serial driver
    + for Omega HH806AU and HH506RA meters download and run the [FTDI VCP OS X installer](http://www.ftdichip.com/Drivers/VCP.htm)
+   NOTE: OS X 10.9 and later contain already support for the FTDI hardware and therefore no additional driver needs to be installed on those systems
    + for Omega HH309A meters (with USB cable) download and run the VCP OS X installer to install the [CP210x CP210x driver from Silicon Labs](http://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)
    + for the original Voltkraft USB cable it is the [CP210x driver from Silicon Labs](http://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)
    + some other serial2USB dongles use the [http://prolificusa.com/pl-2303hx-drivers/](Prolific PL2303 driver) (on Mac OS X 10.8 and higher some reported that the org.
 Profilic driver failed to work, but the [NoZAP driver](http://sourceforge.net/projects/osx-pl2303/) did work)